-During 2018 and 2019, we entered into a Master Agreement and a series of related ancillary agreements with GE and Baker Hughes (collectively, the Master Agreement Framework) designed to solidify the commercial and technological collaborations between Baker Hughes and GE and to facilitate our transition from operating as a controlled company.
-In particular, the Master Agreement Framework contemplated long-term agreements between Baker Hughes, BHH LLC and GE on technology, fulfillment and other key areas providing greater clarity to customers, employees and shareholders.
+During 2018 and 2019, we entered into a Master Agreement and a series of related ancillary agreements with GE and BHH LLC (collectively, the Master Agreement Framework) designed to solidify the commercial and technological collaborations between us and GE and to facilitate our transition from operating as a controlled company.
+In particular, the Master Agreement Framework contemplated long-term agreements between us, BHH LLC and GE on technology, fulfillment and other key areas providing greater clarity to customers, employees and shareholders.